The Daily Dog

-How to Spot a Puppy Mill
+How to Spot a Puppy Mill: A Complete Guide

 The last thing any dog lover wants to do is support the ethical minefield that is a puppy mill.
-That said, how are you supposed to find a great new puppy without worrying that it comes from a bad breeder?
+But - how are you supposed to find a great new puppy without worrying that it comes from a bad breeder?
 The best way to make sure your dog is healthy, socialized and comes from a good place is to watch out for the warning signs of a backyard breeder.

-What is a Puppy Mill?
+What Is a Puppy Mill?

-First, it’s important to know, just what it is a puppy mill?
 Puppy mills don’t all look the same, but what they have in common is the motivation of money versus the motivation of creating healthy, happy dogs and matching them with good owners.

-A reputable breeder cares for their puppies and breeding animals well, ensuring they have the right nutrition, training, space and veterinary care in all stages of life.
 Good breeders love and respect their dogs.
 Puppy mill breeders may or may not actually care for dogs, since their main objective is to make some easy cash with as little invested time and money as possible.

-Why are Puppy Mills Bad?
+Why Are Puppy Mills Bad?

-There are many reasons not to trust or do business with puppy mills.
-Poorly kept facilities risk the health and happiness of the dogs, while unethical business practices might lead to the sale of falsely advertised, non-purebred puppies.
+They have poorly kept facilities which risk the health and happiness of the dogs, and unethical business practices that lead to the sale of falsely advertised puppies.
 Good breeders track each dog in every family line and register them with top clubs like the Canadian Kennel Club, the American Kennel Club or the United Kennel Club, so you can track their lineage.

-Good breeders will work with veterinarians to determine when a dog should and should not become pregnant—puppy mills will not.
-A puppy mill just breeds a dog until she can’t produce any more puppies, then gets rid of her.
+Puppy mills just breed dogs until they can’t produce any more, then get rid of them.
 It’s not a respectful and loving situation.
-Retired breeding dogs need good homes too, and if they aren’t kept by their original kennel, they need to be adopted out to family homesto enjoy their senior years in happiness and peace.
+Retired breeding dogs need good homes too, and if they aren’t kept by their original kennel, they need to be adopted out to family homes to enjoy their senior years in happiness and peace.

 Another reason to avoid puppy mills is that their facilities are too small to comfortably house the number of dogs in their care.
 Dogs kept in small cages can often develop anxiety and anti-social behaviour.
-Furthermore, it’s difficult to keep small kennels sanitary, which makes it easy for the dogs to develop infections or get sick from the lack of fresh food and water.
+And it’s difficult to keep small kennels sanitary, which makes it easy for the dogs to develop infections or get sick from the lack of fresh food and water.

-How to Spot a Puppy Mill
+How Do You Spot a Puppy Mill?

 Keep your eyes open for the following signs of unethical breeding practices whenever you are looking for a new puppy.